hugovk/pypistats/README.md

 download statistics on Python packages on the Python Package Index without having to execute queries directly against Google BigQuery.

+Data is available for the [last 180 days](https://pypistats.org/about#data).
+(For longer time periods, [pypinfo](https://github.com/ofek/pypinfo) can help, you'll need an API key and get free quota.)

 ## Installation

 ### From PyPI